Fabrizio-Caruso/CROSS-LIB/README.md

 ## CURRENTLY SUPPORTED SYSTEMS AND ARCHITECTURES

 Cross-Lib can be used to build games for about 200 different vintage systems (computers, consoles, arcade boards, pocket calculators, etc.).
-A partial list of the supported systems with their status is in: <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/STATUS.md"><b>Supported Systems</b></a>
+An almost complete list of the supported systems with their status is in: <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/STATUS.md"><b>Supported Systems</b></a>

-The most significant supported vintage CPU architectures are:
+Some supported vintage CPU architectures are:

-- COSMAC RCA 1802
+- RCA 1802
 - Intel 8080
 - MOS 6502
 - Motorola 6803